Austinae/chesscreator/README.md

 <br />

 A javascript library to easily integrate a chess board with custom chess piece rules into your website.
-Working examples for international chess and xiangqi is included and can be used for that sole purpose if you wish as well.
+Working examples for international chess and xiangqi are included and can be used for that sole purpose if you wish to as well.

 ---